 If we look at the Dow Jones Index versus the Silver Price, we can see a very interesting trend that took place when the Fed announced QE3 back at the end of 2012:

-At the end of 2012, the price of silver really started to decline as the Dow Jones Index continued higher and higher.
+At the end of 2012, the price of silver started to decline as the Dow Jones Index continued higher and higher.
 Some precious metals investors are worried that the next time the stock market crashes, so with the price of silver, as it did in 2008.
 However, this time will be different because the silver price fell by more than 70% from its high in 2011, whereas the Dow Jones Index has surged toward the heavens.

 As I mentioned in my interview on Crush The Street, there was a near-record GOLD ETF Inflow (364 metric tons) when the Dow Jones Index fell 2,000 points during the first quarter of 2016.
 The only other large Gold ETF inflow surge (450 metric tons) was during the first quarter of 2009 when the Dow Jones Index was crashing into the toilet to a low of 6,700 points.

-What is going to happen when investors really get spooked as the Dow Jones corrects 5,000 points or more??
+What is going to happen when investors get spooked as the Dow Jones corrects 5,000 points or more??

 Well, I can tell you that we will see record flows in the Gold and Silver ETFs.
-However, I don’t believe it is wise to go from one paper asset into another.
+However, I don’t believe it is wise to go from one paper asset to another.
 And, I am not the only one to believe this.
-If we look at silver investment demand in physical bar and coin compared to ETF’s since 2007, this is the result:
+If we look at silver investment demand in physical bars and coins compared to ETFs since 2007, this is the result:

 From 2007 to 2011, total physical silver bullion bars and coin demand was 687 million oz (Moz) versus 419 Moz for the net silver ETF (and similar products) inventory builds.
 But, look what happened from 2012 to 2016.
-Physical silver bar and coin demand nearly doubled to 1,152 Moz, while the net build in silver ETF inventories only increased 112 Moz.
+Physical silver bar and coin demand nearly doubled to 1,152 Moz, while the net build in silver ETF inventories only increased by 112 Moz.